QARANC.co.uk Find Extra Work

 » BMH Malta

-Why Do QA Army Nurses Wear Grey Dresses and Berets QARANC Uniforms
+Why Did QA Army Nurses Wear Grey Dresses and Berets QARANC Uniforms

-Answer to the question why do QA army nurses have a grey uniform and wear grey ward dresses and a grey beret as part of the QARANC Uniform:
+Answer to the question why did QA army nurses have a grey uniform and wore grey ward dresses and a grey beret as part of the QARANC Uniform:

-QARANC Grey Uniform Members of the Queen Alexandra's Royal Army Nursing Corps (QARANC) wear grey as part of their uniform.
-Female non commissioned officers and junior ranks wear grey ward dresses.
-Female Nursing Officers wear a grey ward dress with a scarlet cape and white starched veil with the QARANC insignia in red at the base.
-Male and female QA's wear a grey beret.
+grey ward uniform qaranc 1989 Members of the Queen Alexandra's Royal Army Nursing Corps (QARANC) wore grey as part of their uniform.
+Female non commissioned officers and junior ranks wore grey ward dresses.
+Female Nursing Officers wore a grey ward dress with a scarlet cape and white starched veil with the QARANC insignia in red at the base.
+Male and female QA's wore a grey beret.

 The grey ward dress with red cape for nursing officers was first introduced by the second civilian Superintendent of Female Nurses for the Royal Victoria Military Hospital Netley Jane Deeble in 1869.